Checks are very useful, but did you know you can also use voided checks for a specific purpose?

-Sometimes you will need to void a check, and in order to avoid problems you’ll need to know exactly how to do it.
+Sometimes you will need to void a check to keep it from being used or to use it to set up direct deposit.
+But in order to avoid problems, you’ll need to know exactly how to void a check.
 So if you need to void a check don’t panic!
 It’s really easy to do.

 - What is a Void Check?

 - Why You Might Need to Make a Void Check

 - How to Write a Void Check for Direct Deposit

 - How to Void a Check You Already Wrote

 - How to Void a Check You Already Sent

 - Some Helpful Links About Voiding Checks from Different Banks

 - Keep a Record